 The Career Services Offices regularly maintains job search websites.
 They are organized categorically by practice area or field.
 The list includes websites with live job postings and also helpful information.

-We support alumni who would like to apply to judges nationwide for postgraduate judicial clerkships.
+We support student and alumni who would like to apply to judges nationwide for postgraduate judicial clerkships.

 +-Judge Advocate General (JAG)